 What conditions may be contributing to your symptoms?

-Your symptoms may worsen due to an existing condition separate from your overactive bladder.
+Your symptoms may worsen due to an existing condition separate from your OAB.
 If you have or have had any of the following conditions, you may experience an increase in severity in your symptoms: